 After you submit an adviser-approved Rationale and List of Works, you can proceed with the Colloquium preparation process.
 It is your responsibility to schedule the date and time of your Colloquium with committee members.
 Since the scheduling process may take a few days or even longer (depending on the availability of your committee members), please start this process as soon as possible and far in advance of the Colloquium registration deadline.

 Your Colloquium registration will not be confirmed until your Rationale and List of Works are approved.
 In other words, a registration date submitted prior to notification of approval is tentative until confirmed by Gallatin.

-You should also be aware that you may encounter some difficulties in finding committee members or arranging a date for a colloquium in January or September because of the limited availability of faculty during the summer months and winter recess.
+You should also be aware that you may encounter some difficulties in finding committee members or arranging a date for a Colloquium in January or September because of the limited availability of faculty during the summer months and winter recess.

-Once you have selected your committee members and have scheduled a date and time, you will need to register for your colloquium.
-The registration form must be submitted by the deadline specified in the colloquium calendar regardless of any pending approval of the rationale and book list.
+Once you have selected your committee members and have scheduled a date and time, you will need to register for your Colloquium.
+The registration form should be submitted at least two weeks in advance of the desired date.

 Gallatin will email a confirmation to the student and committee members with a room assignment (if in person or hybrid), as well as a copy of the approved Rationale and List of Works.

 If you have already submitted the registration form to Gallatin and you would like to change a panel member or the date and time of your Colloquium, you should notify the Office of Advising at least two weeks prior to the date of your Colloquium, and you must confirm a new date/time with all committee members.
 Questions regarding submission procedures can be sent to email@example.com.